orbeon/orbeon-forms-doc/form-builder/form-area.md

 When your mouse pointer hovers over a grid, the grid boundaries, cells and icons are highlighted.

-The following screenshot shows two sections, "Section 1" and "Section 2".
-The first section contains a 3 columns by 2 rows grid.

-![][52]

 You can perform the following operations on grids:

 * Add grid columns by clicking on the left and right arrows at the top of each column.